|

 We will:

-• act with trust, integrity and professionalism. • operate in an open and effective
+• act with trust, integrity and professionalism.

-manner to meet the needs of those we serve, both members and the public.
+of those we serve, both members and the public.

 • take the initiative in seeking diversity in membership